Skip to content

 enterprise T1562 Impair Defenses -

-enterprise T1562.001 Disable or Modify Tools SUNBURST attempted to disable software security services following checks against a FNV-1a + XOR hashed hardcoded blocklist.5
+enterprise T1562.001 Disable or Modify Tools SUNBURST attempted to disable software security services following checks against a FNV-1a + XOR hashed hardcoded blocklist.6

-enterprise T1070 Indicator Removal on Host SUNBURST removed IFEO and HTTP proxy registry values to clean up traces of execution.
-SUNBURST also removed the firewall rules it created during execution.2
+enterprise T1070 Indicator Removal SUNBURST removed HTTP proxy registry values to clean up traces of execution.2

 enterprise T1070.004 File Deletion SUNBURST had a command to delete files.14